Massless chiral fields in six dimensions

-where the $(\dots)$ denote other irreps that can be gauged away by a shift symmetry (similar to the one considered for $\omega$), if subject to the proper set of equations of motions.
-By this, we mean that if instead of a zero-curvature condition $\FieldStrengthHSYM=0$, one considers the linear equations $H \wedge \GaugeHSYM \approx 0$, the solution space describes the irrep corresponding to a massless mixed-symmetry field labelled by the above Young diagram.
+where the $(\dots)$ denote other irreps that can be gauged away by a shift symmetry (similar to the one considered for $\omega$).
+If instead of a zero-curvature condition $\FieldStrengthHSYM=0$, one considers the linear equations $H \wedge \nabla\GaugeHSYM \approx 0$, the solution space describes the irrep corresponding to a massless mixed-symmetry field labelled by the above Young diagram.

 Let us come back to the previous action and postulate the same gauge transformations for $\omega$ and $\GaugeHSYM$ as before, except we replace the covariant derivative $\CovDerYM \to \CovDerHSYM$, i.e.